wirecloud-fiware/kurento-crowddetector-widget/src/doc/index.md

 You have to uncheck the **User Camera** setting and set in the **File Path** setting the video you want.

-The video path can be a remote video (`http://...`) or a video in the server in absolute path (`file:///....`) or relative.
+The video path can be a remote video (`http://...`) or a video name available on the server (See [service documentation](https://github.com/wirecloud-fiware/kurento-example-services/tree/develop/kurento-crowddetector) for more details about how to load video).

 ### Set polygons to detect.

-When you have a video (or local webcam) loaded, the mode will be setted to "Editing" and will be green.
+When you have a video (or local webcam) loaded, the mode will be setted to `Editing` and will be green.

 Once you can edit, when you click you will set a vertex and will add an edge with the previous vertex (if exists).